 Female Genital Mutilation (FGM)/Cutting

 Female Genital Mutilation (FGM), also known as cutting, is a procedure in some countries and cultures that involves cutting or changing the female genitals.
-In the UK it is illegal.
-Anyone taking a child to another country to have the procedure is also breaking the law.
+FGM remains a sensitive and often taboo subject in many communities.
+In some cases, even raising the topic can cause discomfort or distress.

 Back button